hofstadter-io/hof/README.md

   hof [flags] [command] [args]

 Main commands:
-  create                bootstrap projects, components, and files from any git repo datamodel             manage, diff, and migrate your data models gen                   modular and composable code gen: CUE & data + templates = _ flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   polyglot dependency management based on go mods and MVS
+  create                dynamic blueprints from any git repo datamodel             manage, diff, and migrate your data models gen                   modular and composable code gen: CUE & data + templates = _ flow                  run CUE pipelines with the hof/flow DAG engine fmt                   format any code and manage the formatters mod                   go style dependency management for CUE

 Additional commands:
-  help                  help about any command update                check for new versions and run self-updates version               print detailed version information completion            generate completion helpers for your terminal feedback              send feedback, bug reports, or any message
+  help                  help about any command update                check for new versions and run self-updates version               print detailed version information completion            generate completion helpers for your terminal feedback              open an issue or discussion on GitHub

 Flags:
   -h, --help             help for hof